CKY (film series): CKY

-Landspeed presents: CKY, the first film in the series, was released on March 1, 1999.
+Landspeed presents: CKY, the first film in the series, was released on March 1, 1999, featuring Bam Margera and Brandon DiCamillo on the cover.
 The name Landspeed comes from Landspeed Wheels, the wheel company created by Rob Erickson and distributed by Tod Swank through Tum Yeto Inc. Landspeed made skateboard wheels and clothing from 1998 to 2000.
 The name CKY comes from Jess Margera's band.
 The video shows a mixed up variety of random, homemade, crazy humor, and mostly focuses on stunts, pranks, and crazy behavior, as well as skateboarding.
 The music features original songs by the band CKY, including "96 Quite Bitter Beings".